- Details

 The National Congress of American Indians (NCAI) condemned the plan to dismantle the Department of Education.
 NCAI called the move reckless, politically motivated and a direct threat to Native students, tribal sovereignty and the federal government’s trust and treaty obligations.

-“Let us be clear: This is not just an administrative change – it’s an attack on the fundamental right of Native students to a quality education that reflects their identity, history and sovereignty,” said NCAI President Mark Macarro.
+“Let us be clear: This is not just an administrative change – it’s an attack on the fundamental right of Native students to a quality education that reflects their identity, history and sovereignty,” NCAI President Mark Macarro said in March 2025.
 “The trust and treaty responsibilities of the United States are not optional.
 Dismantling the Department of Education is a betrayal to Native nations and future generations.”

 NCAI noted that over 90% of Native youth attend public schools, many of which rely on federal resources like Title VI and Johnson-O'Malley funding to support Native language preservation, cultural education and academic success.
 Eliminating the federal agency responsible for delivering and safeguarding those resources would further marginalize Native students and destabilize tribal education systems.